Aaron Hanlon

 - Early modern history and philosophy of science

-My research and teaching focus on what Lorraine Daston and Mary Poovey call ‘historical epistemology,’ a field that Ian Hacking describes in The Emergence of Probability as understanding ‘the forgotten formation and evolution of core ideas that run through our notions of knowledge and argument: truth, objectivity, evidence, information, probability, proof, experience, experiment, wonder, curiosity, ignorance, classification.’
-Also, I’ve recently started building a research program in the computational and quantitative study of literature.
-I’m especially interested in examining issues of methodology, epistemology, and the organization of knowledge through the study of fiction (where ‘fiction’ is sometimes an eighteenth-century novel and sometimes a scientific model).
+My research and teaching fall primarily in the category of what Lorraine Daston and Mary Poovey call ‘historical epistemology,’ which Ian Hacking neatly describes in The Emergence of Probability as understanding ‘the forgotten formation and evolution of core ideas that run through our notions of knowledge and argument: truth, objectivity, evidence, information, probability, proof, experience, experiment, wonder, curiosity, ignorance, classification.’
+I’ve also started building a research program in the computational and quantitative study of literature.

 Publications (peer-reviewed)